National Radon Action Month

 Contact: Leslie Kimble, Marketing Coordinator, leslie.kimble@wichita.edu

-This project has been funded wholly or in part by the United States Environmental Protection Agency under assistance agreement #AI97756601 to Wichita State University Environmental Finance Center.
-The contents of this page do not necessarily reflect the views and policies of the Environmental Protection Agency, nor does the EPA endorse trade names or recommend the use of commercial products mentioned on this page.
+This project has been funded wholly or in part by the United States Environmental Protection Agency under assistance agreement (AI96701701) to Wichita State University Environmental Finance Center.
+The contents of this document do not necessarily reflect the views and policies of the Environmental Protection Agency, nor does the Environmental Protection Agency endorse trade names or recommend the use of commercial products mentioned in this document, as well as any images, video, text, or other content created by generative artificial intelligence tools, nor does any such content necessarily reflect the views and policies of the Environmental Protection Agency.